herman-hellenes/herman-hellenes.github.io/undone_posts/2017-08-28-Classification-Measure-Performance.md

 classification models, to be precise, in a supervised learning context.
 Such models are rather intuitive and well suited to problems we often face in both business and academia.

 ## Evaluation 101
 First of all, a binary classification problem is simply the attempt of labeling our observations into two classes.
 As a practical example, say you are working for an insurance firm.
 You observe that the churn, that customers are fleeing to other companies, is high on a certain product.
 But it's hard to know in advance which of the customers that will leave in the future.
 Given that you have access to relevant data of your customers, you can construct a model that predicts if current costumers will leave your firm, or not.
 This should then be used to do some action; e.g. to call up the clients with a high chance of leaving and offer them a lower price.
-Note: in this situation it is useful to account for the expected return from the customer as well as numerous other details, but that is another story.
+Note: in this situation it is useful to account for the expected return from the customer as well as numerous other details, but that's another story.

 <p align="center">
   <img width="400" height="200" src="/figs/classification_measure/validation_ml.png">
 </p>

 In our binary classification problem of churn, we attempt to label "churn" or "no churn", namly two options.
 The convension is to rather say "positive" (p) or "negative" (n), in order to be more general.
-Say we have build a model and we like to evaluate it.
-Then we should use a *unseen* test set of customers, meaning the model has not seen this data before.
-However we know with the correct labels to verify how well the model perform.
+Say we have build a model and we'd like to evaluate it.
+Then we should use a *unseen* test set of customers, meaning the model has not been trained with this data.
+However, we know the correct labels and can then verify how well the model performs.
 When applying the model on the current customers, we have four possible outcomes per customer:

 <p align="center">
   <img width="300" height="200" src="/figs/classification_measure/confusion_matrix_1.png">